Hoyasumii/bee-movie/README.md

 You look great!

-I don't know if you kn
+I don't know if you kno